Arabela language: Pronouns

-Arabela has a complex pronominal system, similar to the one of the other Zaparoan languages and distinguishes between active and passive personal pronouns.
+Arabela has a complex pronominal system, similar to those of other Zaparoan languages and distinguishes between active and passive personal pronouns.
 Active pronouns act as subjects in independent clauses and as objects in dependent ones.

 Personal pronouns

 Anaphoric pronouns

 The verbal ending -no is used as an anaphoric.
 It can also mark the subject of a subordinate sentence when it refers to the object of the main sentence.

 Demonstrative pronouns

 Arabela has three kinds of demonstrative pronouns: